q4n0/j0kah/README.md

     Error: unexpected status code: 404: This indicates an issue with fetching proxies.
 Ensure the proxy URL is correct and reachable.
     Failed to create file: Check file permissions in the directory where you're trying to save files.
     Telegram errors: Verify the config.ini file for the correct token and chat ID.
 Ensure the bot has permission to send messages to the chat ID.

+If you encounter any issues, feel free to open an issue on the GitHub repository for assistance.